VincentZ-42/EmployeeData_REST_API/README.md

   - type "psql" to enter interactive shell
   - type "\l" to see list of databases running on postgres
   - type "CREATE DATABASE employee;"
-  - type "GRANT ALL PRIVILEGES ON "employee" to (User);"
+  - type "GRANT ALL PRIVILEGES ON DATABASE "employee" to (User);"
   - type "\d" to list relations of any database to applications
-  - type "GRANT ALL PRIVILEGES ON "employee" to postgres;"
+  - type "GRANT ALL PRIVILEGES ON DATABASE "employee" to postgres;"
   - type "\c employee" to connect to database on Computer
   - uncomment spring boot start data jpa dependency
+  - Add annotations (@Entity n @Table) to your Employee Class
-  - YOu will need to connect to database from application as well
+  -   Then, You will need to connect to database from application
   - type "SELECT * FROM employee;" to view all data in database
 6. Packaging andusing our API
   - Delete Target folder in IntelliJ